-Junior Choir Director, Director of Technology
+Junior Choir Director

 ANDREW SKINNER grew up in Erie, Pennsylvania, the son of a church musician and a teacher.
 Andrew majored in music education at Gordon College in Wenham, MA, where he studied French horn as his primary instrument.
 He was admitted to the Boston Conservatory thereafter for a master’s degree in horn performance, but decided to pursue teaching rather than return as a student.
 He still teaches horn lessons privately, and plays whenever he can.

-Interim Angels in Training Director
+Angels in Training Program Director

 Bethany J. Lee

 Bethany manages the Chorus Angelicus office.
 She manages the billing, payments, enrollment, tuition, payroll, donations, advertising, grant writing, website, phone calls and emails.
 She is also a homeschooling mother to a Senior Chorister who has come up through the ranks and is in her 10th year in the Chorus Angelicus Choir.
 She is perseverant, passionate about music and art, mother earth, her daughter, and her chickens.
 If you need something from the office, you will inevitably be in communication with Bethany.
 She is happy to help you and hopes her laughter will brighten your day.